 Total number of training sessions in Kohya = Number of images used for training × Number of repetitions × Number of training epochs / Number of training batches.Total number of training sessions in web UI = Number of images used for training × Number of repetitions.

-If you use images in the same directory, the total number of training sessions is multiplied by 2, and the number of times that the model is saved is halved in Kohya.
+If you use class images, the total training steps in both Kohya and WebUI are doubled, and the number of times the model is saved in Kohya is halved.

 Save every N epochs